Pagan (island): Geography

 Pagan has two large lakes.
 Laguna Sanhalom (also Inner Lake) had an area of 17 ha and depth of 23 m in the 1970s.
 Laguna Sanhiyon (also Laguna Lake) on the west coast of the northern island had an area of 16 ha and depth of 20 m.
 Both lakes contain brackish water.

 Immediately off the northern east coast are the very small and steep rock islets Togari Rock (0.6 ha, 94 m high) and Hira Rock (0.25 ha), which are listed as separate islands among those islands constituting the Northern Islands Municipality.

 Demographics

-As of 1980 the population of Pagan often changed as secondary students moved back and forth between their residences on Pagan and their schools on Saipan.
-In October 1977 Pagan had seven families with a total of 37 people.
-The resident commissioner's office stated that 51 people lived on Pagan in December 1977.
-As of 1980 Pagan had nine families with total of 85 people, including some people residing in Saipan.
+As of the 1980s, Pagan’s population fluctuated seasonally, with some residents maintaining households on both Pagan and Saipan.
+In October 1977, seven families totaling 37 individuals were reported, with the number rising to 51 by December of that year.
+By 1980, nine families comprising 85 individuals were recorded, although many were not full-time residents.

+Following the major volcanic eruption of May 1981, the entire population was evacuated, and the island has remained only sporadically inhabited since.
+The 2010 U.S. Census recorded no permanent residents on Pagan.
+However, the 2020 U.S. Census documented 2 individuals residing on the island.

+In July 2021, during a period of increased volcanic activity, 14 residents were temporarily evacuated, indicating a limited and unofficial resettlement by some former inhabitants or seasonal occupants.

+Despite its volatile geological nature, Pagan continues to hold cultural and ancestral significance for many Northern Islanders, particularly families from Saipan who view it as their homeland.
+As of the mid-2020s, various efforts have persisted to support organized resettlement, although permanent habitation remains limited and subject to volcanic risk assessments.